arunmudhaliar/BallGame/README.md

 -borderWall.h		(collision detection)
 -pathGenerator.h	(generates and renders point sprites for the path) -targetTrail.h		(small trail effect using texture matrix transformation)

+-executable.zip		(Released version of the game.
+Extract and run the BallGame.exe)